International MBA student finds Business is Personal support network far from home

 Q: How do faculty and classmate connections enhance your learning at W. P. Carey?

 A: W. P. Carey faculty really care.
-When we say Business is Personal it is not some buzzword that we have on the website or on the walls of McCord Hall, this is actually the truth.
+When we say Business is Personal it is not some buzzword that we put on the website or on the walls of McCord Hall, this is actually the truth.
 I remember right before I started getting ready to move to the U.S. and I got a LinkedIn connection from Professor Wisneski and I thought, “My professor wants to connect with me?”
 It felt so good that my professor values my connection.
 That first impression has held true.

 For faculty and programs, I am really impressed by how much they care.
-Allie, our Program Coordinator, brings us candies in the morning and cards on your birthday.
+Allie, our FT Program Coordinator, brings us candies in the morning and cards on your birthday.
 You can see the thought they put in those little things.
-That’s the beauty of a small class size.
+That’s the beauty of small class size.
 Everyone knows each other.
-Coming to school I had some concerns: “Will my classmates be nice?
+Coming to school I had some concerns: “My classmates, will they be nice?
 Will we be collaborating?”.
-And then everybody has been kind, people are willing to offer you help anywhere … that collaboration and support helps, especially for an international student like me trying to settle into a new country.
+And then everybody has been kind, people are willing to offer you help anywhere… that collaboration and support helps, especially for an international student like me trying to settle into a new country.
 Those little gestures mean a lot.

 Q: What advice would you give to a future student who is thinking about getting their MBA?

-A: I’ll be honest with them — it is intense.
+A: I’ll be honest with them - it is intense.
 I had heard MBA was intense before I came into the program but I did not have an appreciation for the depth of the intensity.
 So I’m here to highlight the depths to which an MBA measures your time management skills.
-It will put it to the test because everything is priority.
-But at the end of the day it is very, very rewarding.
+It will put it to the test because everything is a priority … But at the end of the day it is very, very rewarding.
 The diversity in class has helped me a lot in how I think and how I see things.
 It’s helped me to see that open-mindedness is key when you come into this place.
 Come with an open mind ready to absorb.
-That’s something I came in with — come ready to unlearn and relearn.
+That’s something I came in with - come ready to unlearn and relearn.

 Q: There’s a big emphasis within the MBA program on learning how to become a leader and being able to lead others.
 How has the Executive Connections experience played into that and reinforced that?